OneVision: An End-to-End Generative Framework for Multi-view E-commerce Vision Search: Further Analysis

 \textbf{Sources of OneVision’s Online Gains.} The main sources of OneVision’s online gains can be summarized in two aspects.
 First, multi-view modeling enables the generative retrieval system to go beyond the rigid semantic constraints of the traditional ANN framework.
 By generating multiple SIDs that capture diverse viewpoints and appearances of the same product, it significantly improves the recall of identical items that conventional cascaded retrieval often misses when faced with large perspective variations.
 Second, a more unified and clear definition of similarity reduces the model’s reliance on low-level visual details and strengthens category-level semantic consistency, leading to more reliable retrieval results and greater conversion potential.

 We further validate these two points through an in-depth analysis of the online A/B test results.
-With multi-view modeling, the overall Item CTR shows a clear +1.61\% relative gain across all categories.
-Notably, women’s clothing improves by about +3.4\%, while bags \& accessories increase by approximately +4.8\%.
-Meanwhile, unified similarity definition and improved category alignment lead to consistent PV CTR gains across category tiers: the top, middle, and long-tail segments increase by +2.01\%, +0.82\%, and +1.34\%, respectively.
+With multi-view modeling, the overall Item CTR shows a clear +1.27\% relative gain across Top 30 categories.
+Notably, women wear improves by about +3.3\%, while bags increase by approximately +4.8\%.
+Meanwhile, unified similarity definition and improved category alignment lead to consistent PV CTR gains across category tiers: the top, middle, and long-tail segments increase by +2.58\%, +1.63\%, and +15.29\%, respectively.
 These results (see Figure~\ref{fig:cate_ctr} and Table~\ref{tab:click_rate_lift}) highlight OneVision's effectiveness in strengthening both identical-item retrieval and category-level consistency, ultimately driving measurable online CTR improvements and enhancing user experience.

 \textbf{Limitations of Generative Image Retrieval.} Traditional generative image retrieval based on RQ-Kmeans encoding and one-stage training suffers from three key limitations.
 First, its coarse quantization lacks the fine-grained capacity to separate highly similar items, leading to insufficient discrimination among near-duplicate products.
 Second, it provides no principled mechanism to verify whether relevant candidates exist for a given query; naive reliance on raw decoder logits results in unstable and unreliable relevance estimation.
 Third, it fails to enforce category-level consistency and cannot effectively filter out candidates whose primary object is incorrectly recognized, leading to off-category retrievals (see Figure~\ref{fig:bad case}).